sradics/digital-garden/_notes/How to Take Smart Notes.md

 I would add the slip-box as such a space in which ideas can mingle freely, so they can give birth to new ones. — location: [1897](kindle://book?action=open&asin=B09V5M8FR5&location=1897) ^ref-18937

 ---
 Even groundbreaking paradigm shifts are most often the consequence of many small moves in the right direction instead of one big idea.
-This is why the search for small differences is key. — location: [1899](kindle://book?action=open&asin=B09V5M8FR5&location=1899) ^ref-62709
+T**his is why the search for small differences is key**. — location: [1899](kindle://book?action=open&asin=B09V5M8FR5&location=1899) ^ref-62709

 ---
 It is such an important skill to see differences between seemingly similar concepts, or connections between seemingly different ideas. — location: [1900](kindle://book?action=open&asin=B09V5M8FR5&location=1900) ^ref-12961